 Maintain complete Design History Files (DHF)

-Properly maintaining Design History Files (DHF) ensures traceability throughout the medical device design and development lifecycle.
+Properly maintaining Design History Files (DHF) ensures traceability throughout the medical product device design and development lifecycle.
 This documentation demonstrates that the device was designed according to FDA design control requirements and quality management standards.

 Document design decisions and engineering changes